aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/README.md

 You are responsible for the cost of the AWS services used while running this Guidance.
 As of April 2024, the cost for running this
 Guidance with the default settings in the US West (Oregon) is approximately for one month and generating one million images would cost approximately **$436.72** (excluding free tiers).

-We recommend creating a [budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
+We recommend creating a [budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help monitor and manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.

 The main services and their pricing for usage related to the number of images are listed below (per one million images):